 TECHNICAL VISITS & URBAN LAB

 Visits outside the conference venue give delegates a chance to discuss best practices and traffic principles in real life.
-These are technical visits to specific locations in the Dublin area.
+These are technical visits to specific locations in the Ljubljana area.

 HYDE PARK CORNER DEBATE

 This format takes a central theme or question and has two speakers debate for and against.
 At the outset, the participants are polled to measure their opinion on the topic.
 Following the debate, they are polled again to see how many are now in favour or against.
 The winner of the debate is the speaker who caused the most audience members to change their votes.

 Storytelling sessions invite speakers to tell stories that help illustrate or enhance themes in the conference tracks.
 They should reflect the authentic experience of an individual, a team, or a community, but be told like a traditional story.
 The narrative should contain a beginning, middle, and end, characters and themes that hold interest, like adversity and triumph.
 Stories should be about 15 minutes long, with 10 minutes provided for Q&A afterward.

 Following Velo-city's proud tradition of interactive and engaging presentations, we invite you to share with us a proposal for a presentation which will inspire attendees, enrich the conference programme and help us to reflect the breadth of cycling experience globally.

 People who cycle are central to the Velo-city conference and ideally your presentation will engage with the human side of cycling, taking into consideration age and gender and the role of the bicycle as a tool to help us live our lives, no matter what our age is.

 Velo-city 2020 Ljubljana invites you to share your expertise, insights, data, innovation and analysis to reflect our conference theme 'Smart Cycling Inclusion'.

 Please make sure your abstract meets the requirements listed below.
 The submission deadline is Tuesday 12th November 2019.